hotgluexyz/tap-hubspot-beta/README.md

 # tap-hubspot

-`tap-hubspot` is a Singer tap for hubspot.
+**tap-hubspot-beta** is a Singer Tap capable of syncing data from Hubspot.

-Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.
+**tap-hubspot-beta** can be run on [hotglue](https://hotglue.com), an embedded integration platform for running Singer Taps and Targets.

 ## Installation